School's Out (1992 film): Critical reception

 School's Out received critical praise from the Canadian press on its original broadcast.
-Writing for the Vancouver Sun, Hester Riches felt that like the movie successfully "took risks" in the same vein as the preceding series.
-She called the choice to center the movie on Joey and Caitlin, whose actors she felt were the strongest, a wise decision.
-Writing for The Canadian Press, Bill Anderson stated that although the love triangle made up a significant part of the film's story, the inclusion of "deft subplotting" resulted in a "memorable" end to the film's story, and that the movie put "a brilliant cap" on the "honest, compelling" tradition that the Degrassi shows had created.
+Writing for the Vancouver Sun, Hester Riches felt that like the preceding series, the movie took risks, but "paid off in typical Degrassi style".
+Writing for The Canadian Press, Bill Anderson stated that despite the main love triangle plot, "deft subplotting" resulted in a "memorable" end to the film's story, and that the movie put "a brilliant cap" on the "honest, compelling" tradition that the Degrassi shows had created.
 Riches, along with columnist Janice Kennedy, both noted the inclusion of a scene of Lucy Fernandez showing Caitlin Ryan how to apply a condom to a man's genitals, despite CBC's refusal to run advertisements about condoms.
+Writing for Fashion magazine in the wake of the movie's 25th anniversary, Lesa Hannah called it "a truly iconic piece of Canadiana".
+Australian film critic Adrian Martin, a fan of the TV series, gave the film a mixed to negative review, feeling that the movie was "a little disappointing" and a departure from the "daggy everydayness" typical of the shows, and pointed out a "punishing sense of morality" exemplified by the catastrophic events experienced by several of its characters.
 Writing for the Sydney Morning Herald, Alison Stewart praised the film and called it "much more real television" than its American counterpart Beverly Hills, 90210.

-Australian film critic Adrian Martin, who noted that he was an avid fan of the TV series, gave the film a mixed to negative review, feeling that the movie was "a little disappointing" and a departure from the "daggy everydayness" typical of the shows.
-In addition, Martin pointed out a "punishing sense of morality" exemplified by the catastrophic events experienced by several of its characters.
+Amanda Stepto, who played Spike, was critical of the film, calling it "too adult" and "not a very good send off".
+In a 2019 podcast interview, when asked about the film, Stepto responded; "Fuckin' hate that!".
+She noted how she had requested to be included in the film's party scene but ultimately did not, and questioned why character Tessa Campanelli, who played a minor role in the series, was given a lead role.
 The movie was nominated for a Gemini Award for Best TV Movie in 1993, the same year that Degrassi Talks was nominated for Best Youth Program Or Series.

-Legacy

-According to the Toronto Star, School's Out marked the first time that the word "fuck" had been used on Canadian television.

-Amanda Stepto, who played Spike, dislikes the film.
-In a late 1990s online interview, she called it "too adult" and "not a very good send off", and criticized the lack of representation and closure of several characters' plotlines, including her own.
-In an interview on Mike Park's I'm In Love With A Girl Named Spike podcast in January 2019, when asked about the film, Stepto explained how she had "fucking begged" to be in the film's party scenes because she was living on her own and unable to pay her rent at the time of filming, but was ultimately not given a bigger role.

-In the wake of the movie's 25th anniversary in 2017, Fashion magazine Lesa Hannah called it "a truly iconic piece of Canadiana".